 This is a healthy take on Vegan French Toast, and one of my favorite breakfast options.
 Most of us know the traditional way to make it with eggs and butter.
-But, who knew there is heart-healthy way to make it without all the saturated fat and oil?
+But, who knew there is a heart-healthy way to make it without all the saturated fat and oil?

 Perfect for breakfast or brunch, this will leave your family smiling.